ARUP-NGS/BMFtools/README.md

 1. Week of 4/27:
     2. Re-run both PNorm and HDx 1Pct
-        1. Try out the new tumor/normal pair work. :)
+        1. Try out the new tumor/normal pair work. :) {Started the runs.}
     3. Run Wally's samples.
     4. Do work on small indels.
 (Small indels: Use DSI/DSD)
         1. Looked at sample #7.
 None of the DSD's looked promising - primarily around highly repetitive regions. :( (I bet that freebayes will just handle that correctly.
 Eh)